nicolomeneghetti/Italian_Chamber_Deputies_Analysis/README.md

 _______________________________________________________________________________________________

-The main codes are the following two:
+The repository contains the following codes:

 -) MAIN_Classification_Deputies_party_switcher: contains the code for running the classification algorithm between single-party and pluri-group Deputies of the Italian Chamber of Deputies

 -) MAIN_Prediction_Deputies_party_switcher: contains the code for running the prediction algorithm between single-party and pluri-group Deputies of the Italian Chamber of Deputies.
 The prediction algorithm considers a two month window for considering the voting of the Deputies; this window is progressively moved away from the party switch and the classification accuracy is then computed

--) two auxilary functions used in the two MAIN codes
+-) two auxilary functions used in the two MAIN codes respectively